Unicode subscripts and superscripts: Superscripts and subscripts block

 The most common superscript digits (1, 2, and 3) were included in ISO-8859-1 and were therefore carried over into those code points in the Latin-1 range of Unicode.
 The remainder were placed along with basic arithmetical symbols, and later some Latin subscripts, in a dedicated block at to U+209F.
 The table below shows these characters together.
-Each superscript or subscript character is preceded by a baseline x to show the height of subscripting/superscripting.
+Each superscript or subscript character is preceded by a baseline to show the height of subscripting/superscripting.